 Somehow I wish it could be like that again.
 Families were closer they relied on each other.
 There

 Now I am getting off the beaten path of a food blog; but this is reminiscent of my mother, Josie and the many loving memories and lessons she taught me as a child and a young wife.

 Nevertheless, I will get back to those times, again, filling you in and letting you know how Josie’s Daughter’s Kitchen came about.

 This is the beginning of Josie’s Daughter’s Kitchen.
-Hope you will be prompted into trying some of our recipes.
+I hope you will be prompted into trying some of our recipes.
 And with this recollection be entertained as I recall my childhood of “growing up Italian”.